 “…a holistic guide to developing and maintaining a vibrant and satisfying sex life throughout the course of your marriage.”
 Chrystal Evans Hurst

 “…thorough, biblical, practical, and real.”
-Scott Kedersha, Marriage Pastor at Harris Creek Baptist Church, Waco, Texas
+Scott Kedersha, Marriage Pastor at Harris Creek Baptist Church, Waco, TX

 If any of these endorsers would like to rescind or qualify their endorsements, I would be happy to make that announcement.
 Or if any of them would like personal conversations about the problems with the book, and where to go from here, I would also be happy to talk.